fruzyna/web-ide-manager/README.md

 ## gui.py Web GUI

 The server can operate through a reverse proxy and has a `setup-gui.sh` script to prepare the config file and restart the proxy.
 Speaking of which the index of the GUI allows creation of a new instance at a path of the submitted name.
 This page can be secured with an access code set at `config/gui_password`.
 The `/status` page allows stopping, restarting, and removing of currently created containers.
+The new Flask server can be started with `FLASK_APP=gui/gui.py python3 -m flask run --host=0.0.0.0`.

 ## Configuration